jhansolo33/Surfs_Up/README.md

 # Surfs_Up
-## An analysis of Weather Data in Oahy, Hawaii
+## An analysis of Weather Data in Oahu, Hawaii

 # Overview
 - A client, M Avy, wants more information about temperature trends before opening a surf shop in Oahu.
 Specifically, our client wants temperature data for the months of June and December in Oahu, in order to determine if a surf and ice cream shop business is sustainable year-round.
 - The project utilizes SQLalchemy queries on a SQLlite database to derive temperature data fom Oahu, Hawaii, for the months of June and December.
-The dataset spanned several years and summary statistics were aggregrated for June and December separately.
+The dataset that was compiled spanned several years and summary statistics were aggregrated for June and December separately.

 # Results